Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

-# CIAM + Verified ID sample
+# External ID + Verified ID sample

-This sample is an ASP.Net Core sample that is designed for CIAM and Verified ID to work together.
+This sample is an ASP.Net Core sample that is designed for External ID and Verified ID to work together.

 ## Deploy to Azure